-At the English Channel, plans and prayers before perilous final leg in long migrants’ journeys
+At the English Channel, plans and prayers before perilous final leg in migrants’ long journeys

 More than 30,000 migrants have attempted to cross the Channel by sea this year, around three times more than 2020, as authorities have clamped down on other routes, including crossings by train and cargo trucks.
 Successful crossings have encouraged a growing number of migrants to attempt the journey via the Dover Strait.

-But with temperatures now near the freezing point on many nights, Rahmoni and others in migrant encampments along the Channel sense that they could be stuck all winter unless they attempt to cross soon.
+But with temperatures now near the freezing point on many nights, Rahmoni and others in migrant encampments along the Channel sense they could be stuck all winter unless they attempt to cross soon.

 Rahmoni has spent the last days trying to imagine it — and trying to forget about the two men who slept in his tent before he moved in.
 On Wednesday morning, the pair had embarked on the perilous journey from France to England.
 Their phones have been dead since.